-6.3.4 INTERNAL MORTAR TO GABLE APEX WALLS
+6.4.5 INTERNAL MORTAR TO GABLE APEX WALLS

-The preferred method for accessing to gable apex walls, including for filling, pointing and brushing off excess mortar, is 'overhand' from the external platform.
+The preferred method for accessing to gable apex walls, including for filling, pointing, and brushing off excess mortar, is 'overhand' from the external platform.

-Where access is not practical from the external scaffold, then work must be carried out from a suitable internal platform, e.g.: Birdcage scaffolding on a supported deck (see section 6.3.2.1); or Proprietary access platform (Rhino, TRAD Deck or G&M Safety Deck (see section 6.3.4).
+Where access is not practical from the external scaffold, then work must be carried out from a suitable internal platform, e.g.: Birdcage scaffolding on a supported deck or Proprietary access platform (Rhino, TRAD Deck or G&M Safety Deck (see section 6.2)

-On some internal gable apex walls, it may be possible to place a temporary working platform such as a proprietary trellis or boarding.
-If a temporary platform is used the 'internal fall protection' must remain in place.
+On some internal gable apex walls, it may not be possible to reach the top of wall from the internal platform.
+In these instances, a temporary working platform such as the Oxford trellis can be used.

+If a temporary platform is used the 'internal fall protection' must remain in place below.

-6.3.5 INSTALLATION OF PRE-CAST CONCRETE FLOOR
+6.5 INSTALLATION OF PRE-CAST CONCRETE FLOOR

 The installation of pre-cast concrete floors is a specialist activity.
-There are a number of keys checks the TW Site Management Team, in conjunction with the Installation Supervisor, must make before the installation can commence:
+There are several keys checks the TW Site Management Team, in conjunction with the Installation Supervisor, must make before the installation can commence: